Impressive Slieve League cliffs, Co Donegal

 Journey to the edge and back

-The visitor center is the last stop before the cliffs themselves.
-However, you can drive your car from here to a small car park slightly closer to the cliffs.
-The Slieve League Cliffs are nearly twice as tall as their County Clare sister, the Cliffs of Moher, so take care when treading those coastal paths.
+The Slieve League Cliffs are nearly three times the height of their County Clare sisters, the Cliffs of Moher, so take care when treading those coastal paths.

 From the designated viewing points, an astounding panorama opens up before you.
-On a clear day, Donegal Bay, Leitrim and Sligo’s Ben Bulben mountain are all visible to the naked eye.
-Only experienced walkers should venture beyond the viewing point onto One Man's Pass, which loops around onto the Pilgrim's Path and is the highest point.
-To get here, you must follow a narrow pathway, but for a gentler route, take the pathway from Bunglas to Malinbeg.
+The cliffs stretch towards the horizon and on a clear day you can see right across to Sligo and Leitrim and all the way to the mountains of the Mayo coast.
+To reach the highest point of Slieve League, you must take a narrow pathway to One Man’s Pass.
+Experienced walkers only should venture beyond the viewing point up onto One Man's Pass, which loops around onto the Pilgrim's Path.
+For a gentler route, take the pathway from Bunglas to Malinbeg.

 History across the cliffs